The NIH Almanac

 Research Centers Program

-The OEP oversees a nationwide Research Centers program.
-These Centers bring together scientists, students, and other colleagues with similar interests to focus on a common area of investigation, such as symptom management in chronic diseases, nursing outcomes, or end-of-life care.
+The OEP maintains oversight of the nationwide Research Centers program.
+The Research Centers program is designed to increase research capability and expand the science of investigators working on multiple projects by promoting collaboration between groups and across institutions, through the use of shared resources and expertise.
+These settings promote the development of skilled new investigators dedicated to interdisciplinary research.
+The collaborative approach to research typified in Centers has been found to be valuable in producing results that become the evidence base for practice.
+NINR funded Centers bring together scientists, students, and other colleagues with similar interests to focus on a common area of investigation, such as symptom management in chronic diseases, nursing outcomes, or end-of-life care.
 They also serve to advance the NINR goals of building research infrastructure, expanding research capacity, and increasing training opportunities.
 The focus of currently funded centers includes Building the Science of Self-Management, End-of-Life Transition Research, Pain Studies, Evidence-based Practice in the Underserved, Sleep Disturbances, and Promotion of Cardiovascular Health.

 The Research Centers represent a continuum of institutional research programs at different stages of development, each with unique needs and potential.
 They are funded through three grant mechanisms:

 - Exploratory Center (P20) grants target schools of nursing with emerging research programs, helping them to expand their early research efforts, centralize resources, strengthen research capabilities, and increase productivity to generate new research.